erikgeo/msfs_g36_project/README.md

 **Q: I am not seeing the engine pages in the G1000?**

-*A: Make sure to download the Working Title G1000 mod (download link on main page in the description).
+*A: Make sure to install the Working Title NXi mod (download link on main page in the description).
 Also ensure a good load order as explained under installation instructions*

 **Q: The manifold pressure shows 'NaN'?**